sapcc/limes/docs/users/api-v1-specification.md

 ## GET /v1/inconsistencies

 Requires a cloud-admin token.
-Detects inconsistent quota setups for domains and projects in this cluster.
+Detects inconsistent quota setups for domains and projects in the current cluster.
 The following situations are considered:

 1. `domain_quota_overcommitted` &ndash; The total quota of some resource across all projects in some domain exceeds the quota of that resource for the domain.
 (In other words, the domain has distributed more quota to its projects than it has been given.)
 This may happen when new projects are created and their quota is initialized because of constraints configured by a cloud administrator.
-2. `project_quota_overspend` &ndash; The quota of some resource in some project is lower than the usage of that resource in that project.
+2. `project_quota_overspent` &ndash; The quota of some resource in some project is lower than the usage of that resource in that project.
 This may happen when someone else changes the quota in the backend service directly and increases usage before Limes intervenes, or when a cloud administrator changes quota constraints.
 3. `project_quota_mismatch` &ndash; The quota of some resource in some project differs from the backend quota for that